PanicStation.org

 Important note

-This is general information, not medical, electrical, or legal advice.
-Sewage-contaminated water can carry germs, and electricity around standing water can be dangerous—prioritize safety and professional help.
+This is general information, not medical, legal, financial, electrical, plumbing, insurance, or other professional advice.
+Dirty drain water may contain germs, and electricity around standing water can be dangerous.

 Additional Resources